mbabynames search ✿

 Palmer Reid

-Palmer means "noble and strong".
+Palmer means "pilgrim".
 Reid means "red-haired".
-The pairing gives the name a layered quality: noble and strong on one side, red-haired on the other.
+The pairing gives the name a layered quality: pilgrim on one side, red-haired on the other.
 At 2 syllables, Palmer needs a shorter middle to stay balanced.
 Reid does that.

 Palmer Sage